“Free to Shine” is both a concept and a name.

 October 1968 – Leaving Australia

 I did my Communication Course and PE course (basic introductions) in May 1967.
 I helped out with volunteer work for the harried staff of the local Sydney organisation while studying my Dianetics course.
 At that time you had to study the whole course three times through.
 I really enjoyed myself being part of the team and the moment I was legally able to at 15 years old, I left school.
 It was quite a long journey from our outer suburb home into the organisation in the city and I did it alone every day.
-Often I was scared travelling so after a while it was arranged I could catch the train with Peter and Maureen Sparshott when they were travelling at the same time.
+Often I was scared travelling so after a while it was arranged I could catch the train with Peter and Maureen Sparshott when they were traveling at the same time.

 At some point during this year, my mother came around to accepting Scientology.
 I know my brother and I drove her crazy with our newly learned acknowledgment skills.
 “OK”, “Thankyou” etc became banned words for a while.